thestephencasper/benchmarking_interpretability/README.md

 - Adversarial Patch [(Brown et al., 2017)](https://arxiv.org/abs/1712.09665)
 - Robust feature level adversaries [(Casper et al., 2021)](https://arxiv.org/abs/2110.03605)

-We find that Robust feature-level adversaries from [(Casper et al., 2021)](https://arxiv.org/abs/2110.03605) were the most effective.
+We find that Robust feature-level adversaries [(Casper et al., 2021)](https://arxiv.org/abs/2110.03605) were the most effective.
 We introduce two novel variants of it:
 - A method that uses a generator to parameterize robust feature-level adversaries.
 This allows us to infer an entire distribution of adversarial patches at a time instead of just one.
 - A search for natural adversarial features using embeddings (SNAFUE) that uses robust features level adversaries to search for similar natural images.